ResidentMario/geoplot/docs/user_guide/Customizing_Plots.rst

 (for example, the choice of colormap).
 This section of the tutorial explains how these work.

-I recommend following along with this tutorial interactively using `Binder <https://mybinder.org/v2/gh/ResidentMario/geoplot/master?filepath=notebooks/tutorials/Customizing_Plots.ipynb>`__.
+You may follow along with this tutorial interactively using `Binder <https://mybinder.org/v2/gh/ResidentMario/geoplot/master?filepath=notebooks/tutorials/Customizing_Plots.ipynb>`__.

 Position